 The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.49 is mitigated in Python, which provides an extensive API for extending or embedding Python using modules written in C, Java, and Fortran.
 Extensions themselves have the potential for vulnerabilities exposed by the language used to code the extension, which is beyond the scope of this document.

 Python does not have a library signature-checking mechanism, but its API provides functions and classes to help ensure that the signature of the extension matches the expected call arguments and types.
-See 6.34 Subprogram Signature Mismatch [OTR].6.49.2 Guidance to language users
+See 6.34 Subprogram Signature Mismatch [OTR].

+However, Python v3.8 does provide an API that gives access to various runtime, import and compiler events.
+The information gathered from these events can be used to detect, identify and avoid malicious activity.
+For example, sys.audithook can be used to add a callback function for a predefined set of events.
+The callback function receives the name of the event as well as arguments that can be used for monitoring and filtering.
+These monitored events could be used to evaluate third party components for suspicious activity during runtime, reducing the inherent risks associated with external modules.
+These new hooks are especially useful in situations where third-party source code is either unavailable or too large to evaluate for malicious activity.

+6.49.2 Guidance to language users

 Use only trusted modules as extensions.

-If coding an extension, utilize Python’s extension API to ensure a correct signature match.6.50 Unanticipated Exceptions from Library Routines [HJW]
+If coding an extension, utilize Python’s extension API to ensure a correct signature match.

+During development, avoid using the default entry points (python.exe on Windows, and pythonX.Y on other platforms) since these are executable from the command line and do not have hooks enabled by default.
+Consider using a modified entry point that restricts the use of optional arguments since this will reduce the chance of unintentional code from being executed.
+The entry point should not use any unprotected settings from the working environment.

+For more guidance on using audit hooks, refer to the General Recommendations contained in PEP 551 at [33].

+Consider logging all predetermined events and backing them up to a non-local file so that an attacker cannot delete them.
+All events should be recorded prior to abort operations so that full traceability is preserved.

+6.50 Unanticipated Exceptions from Library Routines [HJW]

 6.50.1 Applicability to language